iplaydk/docs-trackers/forza-motorsport/README.md

 The Forza Tracker allows you to adjust specific tracking and reporting settings within the game.
 To access the settings, use the keyboard shortcut **Ctrl + Alt + O + P**.
 The following configurations are available:

+1. **Race Parameters**:

+   - **Total number of Laps allowed**: Set the maximum number of laps each user can complete in a session before the QR code reappears.
+   - **Total race time in Seconds**: Define the maximum time limit for each race session before the QR code reappears.

+2. **Forza Lap Rules**

+   - **Min lap Time in Second**s: Don't transfer any times faster than this to the Google Sheet.
+   - **Max lap time in Seconds**: Don't transfer any times slower than this to the Google Sheet.
+   - **Track Name**: Only track allowed to used for the challenge.
+F.e.
+Grand Oak Raceway - Club Circuit
+   - **Car Name**: Only car allowed to be used for the challenge.
+F.e.
+McLaren P1 GTR.
+   - **Include Invalid Laps**: Allow times even if the user goes of the track, cuts corners etc.

+3. Forza Motorsport Telemetry port

+   - This has to be the same as in the game, else data won't be transferred to the leaderboard or Google Sheets.

-1. **Google Sheet Tab**: Specify the Google Sheet tab where user information should be sent.
+4. **Google Sheet location**: Specify the Google Sheet tab where user information should be sent.
 The Google Sheet document is pre-defined.

-2. **Race Parameters**:

-   - **Total Laps**: Set the maximum number of laps each user can complete in a session before the QR code reappears.
-   - **Maximum Time (Minutes)**: Define the maximum time limit for each race session before the QR code reappears.

-3. **Conditional Data Submission**:
-   - **Track Name**: Specify the track name required for data submission.
-   - **Car Name**: Define the car name that must be used to validate data submission.
-   - **Fuel Level**: Set the minimum required fuel level for a lap to be recorded.
-   - **Invalid Laps**: Toggle whether or not laps marked as invalid (e.g., for track cutting) should be included in the submission.
-   - **Lap Time Filter**: Set a lap time threshold to exclude laps that are above or below a specified number of seconds.

 ---